gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He spread his hands.
 "By the time we got to court,
 she'd rented all the laws that would have saved us.
-We had a week to clear out after living their all our lives."
+We had a week to clear out after living there our whole lives."

-"That must have been horrible,"
+"That's terrible,"
 Indy said sympathetically.

 "It is foolishness," Kulbinder rumbled.